10dollarBanana/PortfolioTracker/README.md

 - Uphold

 #### Manually Adding Transactions
-Also supports manually adding buys, sells, trades/swaps, interest, and fees
+Supports manually adding buys, sells, trades/swaps, interest, and fees

 ### Exporting Transactions
-- Export detailed or summarized transaction histories
+Export detailed or summarized transaction histories

 ## How to:
 - Getting this to install should be pretty straightforward.